taeukseo/umross/README.md

 # UMRoss

-This small beamer theme for UM Ross School of Business - subject to improvement.
+This is a small beamer theme for University of Michigan Ross School of Business.

 It has been developed on the basis of *Saarland* theme by Kailash Budhathoki.
 The original version is available at: https://github.com/kailashbuki/beamerthemesaarland.